 Fifteen years after it opened, the Peoria Sports Complex is the model that other Arizona cities wish to emulate, and those who have (Surprise) or are doing so (Glendale and Goodyear) have changed the landscape of Spring Training, as teams in Florida’s Grapefruit League have headed West to join in partnerships with cities that become prosperous for both.

 That trend began in Peoria, where a new ballpark was built after two years of negotiations between the teams and a bevy of local authorities.
-Funded by a tax on rental cars, the Sports Complex was built by HOK Sport and became baseball's first two-team training and development facility when the San Diego Padres and Seattle Mariners moved in.
+Funded by a tax on rental cars, the Sports Complex was designed by HOK Sport and became baseball's first two-team training and development facility when the San Diego Padres and Seattle Mariners moved in.

 The complex is split in half, with the Mariners training on the west side and the Padres on the east.
 Each team has their own separate but identical facilities, which include six full practice fields, a half field for pitchers, a 40,000-square-foot clubhouse and executive offices.